Why Everyone’s Talking About Photronics, Inc. (PLAB) Today

 Today’s big question for investors is, “what’s going on with Photronics, Inc. (NASDAQ:PLAB) stock?
-Its price is jumping 0.99 points, trading at $13.86 levels, and is up 7.69% from its previous close of $12.87.
-The shares seem to have an active trading volume day with a reported 80028 contracts so far this session.
-PLAB shares had a relatively better volume day versus average trading capacity of 714.19 thousand shares, but with a 63.48 million float and a 0.7% run over a week, it’s definitely worth keeping an eye on.
+Its price is nose-diving -0.51 points, trading at $14.84 levels, and is down -3.32% from its previous close of $15.35.
+The shares seem to have an active trading volume day with a reported 293662 contracts so far this session.
+PLAB shares had a relatively better volume day versus average trading capacity of 749.05 thousand shares, but with a 63.48 million float and a 13.03% run over a week, it’s definitely worth keeping an eye on.
 The one year price forecast for PLAB stock indicates that the average analyst price target is $15.33 per share.
-This means the stock has a potential increase of 10.61% from where the PLAB share price has been trading recently.
+This means the stock has a potential increase of 3.3% from where the PLAB share price has been trading recently.

-Looking at the current readings for Photronics, Inc., the two-week RSI stands at 49.91.
+Looking at the current readings for Photronics, Inc., the two-week RSI stands at 53.1.
 This figure suggests that PLAB stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current PLAB readings is similarly very revealing as it has a stochastic reading of 26.52% at this stage.
-This figure means that PLAB share price today is being overbought.
+The stochastic readings, on the other hand, based on the current PLAB readings is similarly very revealing as it has a stochastic reading of 85% at this stage.
+This figure means that PLAB share price today is being oversold.

-Technical chart claims that Photronics, Inc. (PLAB) would settle between $13.16/share to $13.46/share level.
-However, if the stock price goes below the $12.71 mark, then the market for Photronics, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $12.55 for its downside target.
-The stock is currently in the green zone of MACD, with the indicator reading 0.06.
+Technical chart claims that Photronics, Inc. (PLAB) would settle between $15.59/share to $15.83/share level.
+However, if the stock price goes below the $15.07 mark, then the market for Photronics, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $14.79 for its downside target.
+The stock is currently in the green zone of MACD, with the indicator reading 1.03.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Stifel raised their recommendation on shares of PLAB from Hold to Buy in their opinion released on February 10.
 Northland Capital, analysts launched coverage of Photronics, Inc. (NASDAQ:PLAB) stock with a Outperform recommendation, according to their flash note issued to investors on July 18.
 Analysts at Stifel lowered the stock to a Hold call from its previous Buy recommendation, in a research note that dated back to November 11.